Yordan Alvarez Player Props: Astros vs. Rays

-Yordan Alvarez -- hitting .226 with a double, three home runs, six walks and seven RBI in his past 10 games -- will be in action for the Houston Astros versus the Tampa Bay Rays, with Shane McClanahan on the mound, on July 28 at 8:10 PM ET.
+After hitting .250 with a double, three home runs, five walks and seven RBI in his past 10 games, Yordan Alvarez and the Houston Astros face the Tampa Bay Rays (who will hand the ball to Taj Bradley) at 7:15 PM ET on Saturday.

-He had a one-hit performance in his previous game (1-for-2) against the Rangers.

 Yordan Alvarez Game Info & Props vs. the Rays